How Much Do Nutritional Psychologists Really Make? And How Do I Become One?

 Those who received formal education and training in Nutritional Psychology, and who can provide education within their scope of practice, may provide educational information on how diet affects mental health, and use NP psycho-educational ‘tools’ to increase awareness of the effects of diet on psychological, cognitive, behavioral, perceptual, interoceptive and psychosocial functioning.

 How much do Nutritional Psychologists make?

 No salary data for jobs in Nutritional Psychology currently exists.
 Rather, the psycho-educational tools within Nutritional Psychology serve as an adjunct to previously established mental healthcare methods.
 Nutritional Psychology provides an additional, and increasingly important tool for professionals to incorporate that helps their clients be better able to achieve their goals, which in turn, can increase the demand for their services, which can (as does any specialty) result in increased services offerings and generated revenue.

 Where can I get a degree in Nutritional Psychology?

 There is currently no degree program leading to an undergraduate or graduate degree in Nutritional Psychology.
-The first university-based curriculum in Nutritional Psychology began at John F. Kennedy University from 2008-2020, and was accredited for Continuing Education credits by the American Psychological Association (APA), The California Board of Behavioral Sciences (BBS), and the California Board of Registered Nursing (BRN).
-The Center for Nutritional Psychology is working to develop university-level curriculum in Nutritional Psychology that will be available in 2021-2022.
+The first university-based curriculum in Nutritional Psychology began at John F. Kennedy University from 2008-2020 and was accredited for Continuing Education credits by the American Psychological Association (APA), The California Board of Behavioral Sciences (BBS), and the California Board of Registered Nursing (BRN).
+The Center for Nutritional Psychology is working to develop a university-level curriculum in Nutritional Psychology that will be available in 2021-2022.

 Where can I find education in the field of Nutritional Psychology?